DRCOG is accepting letters of interest for the Livable Centers Small-Area Planning program!

 Program overview

 The Livable Centers Small-Area Planning Program is DRCOG-led technical assistance funded through the fiscal years 2024-2027 Transportation Improvement Program.
 Small-area planning projects will identify ways to enhance and increase livability in connected multimodal centers.
-This program can fund a wide range of small-area plans, analyses or studies addressing land use, housing or transportation in a center or node on the region’s multimodal transportation system.
+The program can fund a wide range of small-area plans and studies related to land use, housing and transportation within centers or nodes on the region’s multimodal transportation system.
 The goals of this program are derived from Metro Vision to:

 - Increase housing and employment in connected centers.